dsanchez913/Datacenter-Simulator/README.md

 For using MATLAB from a Java app, I used the matlabcontrol library: https://code.google.com/archive/p/matlabcontrol/

-You can read the research paper i submitted at my university here: https://www.dropbox.com/s/gxpe1moa4nazk4k/articulo.pdf?dl=0
+You can read the research paper I submitted at my university here: https://www.dropbox.com/s/gxpe1moa4nazk4k/articulo.pdf?dl=0